kitsunekyo/kitsunekyo/README.md

 servus ✌ i'm a frontend dev from austria.

-I believe exceptional performance and growth only happens when we find joy and purpose in what we do and if we aren't afraid of a little discomfort along the way.
+I believe exceptional performance and growth only happens when we find joy and purpose in what we do.

 ![Alex' GitHub stats](https://github-readme-stats.vercel.app/api?username=kitsunekyo&show_icons=true&theme=dark)